 The Commission for the Education of the Professional Musician brings together music educators from different parts of the world devoted to the comprehensive training of future musical art professionals in their various fields of action, in the context of higher education institutions.
-Heading towards its 25th Seminar in 2024, CEPROM’s core interest is the exploration, discussion and development of new approaches towards the formation of musicians who must be ready to face the challenges of a multi-faceted career: professional identity, expertise development, social responsibility, collaborative skills, leadership and ethics are some of the concerns that fuel our motivation for interchange and service.
+CEPROM’s core interest is the exploration, discussion and development of new approaches towards the formation of musicians who must be ready to face the challenges of a multi-faceted career: professional identity, expertise development, social responsibility, collaborative skills, leadership and ethics are some of the concerns that fuel our motivation for interchange and service.

 The CEPROM Commission's vision is grounded in the belief that any discussion or action pertaining to the education and training of professional musicians must be sensitive to the roles and status that musicians have in various societies and cultures.
 Of equal importance is the attention to the value systems in those societies and cultures that drive the choices concerning music, education and the arts in a broader sense.